fangohr/finmag/README.md

 ---------------------------

-We recommend using our finmag [Docker](https://www.docker.com) image available at ...
+We recommend using our finmag [Docker](https://www.docker.com) image available at https://hub.docker.com/u/finmag/dashboard/ (XXX) ...
 Instructions on how to install Docker on your platform can be found [here](https://docs.docker.com/install/).
 After you have Docker installed on yor machine, you can pull the finmag docker image by running